VANISH MAGAZINERead the feature story here!

 "Winnipeg is a great place, and I'm glad to have grown up there," says Cielen, who earned a Commerce Honors Degree from the University of Manitoba.

-Cielen has been living in Las Vegas for six years.
+Cielen has been living in Las Vegas since 1998.
 He continues to travel the globe on many Holland America ships, and performs in US and around the world for various corporations.

 This article by Morley Walker.